faust-machines/geist_supervisor/README.md

    - If an update is available, it requests the Geist Supervisor to handle the update.

 2. **Initiating Update**:
-   - The Geist Supervisor downloads all artifacts (Geist binaries, Roc Camera App binaries, microcontroller firmware) for the requested version.
+   - The Roc Supervisor downloads all artifacts (Geist binaries, Roc Camera App binaries, microcontroller firmware) for the requested version.

 3. **Verification**:
    - Validates the integrity of all downloaded artifacts using checksums and cryptographic signatures.